BlendEmini/blendemini/README.md

 Hi, I'm Blend Emini.I study Computer Science (Bachelor Degree) and i started learning Html,Css and Js when i had practical work (from faculty) to do in local companies and since then i started focusing more and more in Frontend Development.Recently I successfully graduated in Frontend course at Jagaad Academy.
-For the last 12Months, I had the chance to work on variety of technologies on a daily basis, especially in the last 6 months since i got accepted in Jagaad Academy where i had a great chance to practice a large number of modern technologies.
+For the last 12Months, I had the chance to work on variety of technologies on a daily basis, especially in the last 6 months since i got accepted in Jagaad Academy where i had a great chance to practice a large number of modern technologies and also lately i started learning Node.js,MongoDB and Express.
+My current skills (for now) :
 ⚪ HTML
 ⚪ CSS
 ⚪ SASS